To the page content

 Installation of the logos at Karlsruhe’s Wildpark Stadium © Declaro GmbH

-“With highly efficient advertising systems and control from the Cloud our customer is well equipped for the future,” says declaro’s Joschka Amtenbrink, in charge of further technical development of advertising systems.
-“On this project we had strict official requirements in respect of seasonal lighting.
-Without a Cloud-based solution reprogramming all of the systems would have required a very large effort.”
+“Thanks to these highly efficient advertising installations and cloud-based control, our customer is perfectly equipped for the future,” says Joschka Amtenbrink, responsible at declaro for the technical development of the advertising systems.
+“For this project, we had to comply with strict regulatory requirements regarding seasonal lighting.
+Without a cloud-based solution, reprogramming all the installations would have been an enormous effort.”

 Retrofit in Order to Look Ahead